 not found any hashes to leak from Cucumber Linux.
 Therefore we have concluded

 ----- Scope and Impact of this Vulnerability -----

 Allows for theft of a user's NTLM hashes if he opens a maliciously crafted ODF

 ----- Fix for this Vulnerability -----

-This vulnerability can be fixed by applying the patch from commit
+This vulnerability can be fixed by applying the commit from

 ================================= Our Solution =================================